-- corporations, and that the corporations often appoint an individual to serve as "the BGB - 2 contact."
-Mr. Nickalo controls the day-to-day operations of BGB, and his wife (who is - his assistant) and he are its only employees, but BGB's Board of Trustees is responsible - 4 for approving major policy decisions.
-According to BGB's Articles of Incorporation, - 5 BGB is organized as a nonprofit organization under the laws of the State of Ohio.
-It has - 6 not applied for tax exempt status under 26 U.S.C. §501(c).
+Kenneth Nickalo currently serves as president and chief executive officer of Better Government Bureau, Inc. ("BGB").
+You state that BGB is a "membership organization which takes and attempts to resolve complaints from members regarding government services."
+You also state that BGB's membership includes individuals and corporations, and that the corporations often appoint an individual to serve as "the BGB contact."
+Mr. Nickalo controls the day-to-day operations of BGB, and his wife (who is his assistant) and he are its only employees, but BGB's Board of Trustees is responsible for approving major policy decisions.
+According to BGB's Articles of Incorporation, BGB is organized as a nonprofit organization under the laws of the State of Ohio.
+It has not applied for tax exempt status under 26 U.S.C. §501(c).

-While retaining his position at BGB, Mr. Nickalo intends to establish a non-

-8 connected PAC named Americans for Better Government PAC ("ABG PAC") and serve

-9 as its treasurer.
+While retaining his position at BGB, Mr. Nickalo intends to establish a non-connected PAC named Americans for Better Government PAC ("ABG PAC") and serve as its treasurer.
 You state that ABG PAC is intended to be independent of BGB.
-The

-10 PAC's Board will include contributors to the PAC, and the only person connected with members intend to participate in the PAC's operations, although they may make contributions to the PAC.
+The PAC's Board will include contributors to the PAC, and the only person connected with BGB (i.e., the only officer, director, or employee of BGB) serving on the Board will be Mr. Nickalo.
+Moreover, with the exception of Mr. Nickalo, none of the nine BGB Board members intend to participate in the PAC's operations, although they may make contributions to the PAC.

-BGB (i.e., the only officer, director, or employee of BGB) serving on the Board will be

-Mr. Nickalo.
-Moreover, with the exception of Mr. Nickalo, none of the nine BGB Board